Transmetropolitan: Story synopsis

-Some time in the future (how long precisely is never specified, but said to be in the 23rd century) Spider Jerusalem, retired writer/journalist and bearded hermit, lives within an isolated, fortified mountain hideaway.
-Following a call from his irate publisher demanding the last two books per his publishing deal, Jerusalem is forced to descend into the City.
+Some time in the future (how long precisely is never specified, but said to be in the 23rd century), Spider Jerusalem, retired writer/journalist and bearded hermit, lives within an isolated, fortified mountain hideaway.
+Following a call from his irate publisher demanding the last two books, per his publishing deal, Jerusalem is forced to descend into the City.

-Jerusalem returns to work for his old partner and editor Mitchell Royce, who now edits The Word, the City's largest newspaper.
+Jerusalem returns to work for his old partner and editor, Mitchell Royce, who now edits The Word, the City's largest newspaper.
 His first story is about an attempted secession by the Transient movement, people who use genetic body modification based on alien DNA to become a completely different species, and are forced to live in the Angels 8 slum district.
 The leader of the movement, Fred Christ, is paid to incite a riot and provoke the police, who use it as an excuse to clear out Angels 8.
-However, Jerusalem publishes a story revealing the truth and brutal methods used by the police.
+Jerusalem, however, publishes a story revealing the truth and brutal methods used by the police.
 Soon, Royce publishes it live all over the city, and the public outcry forces the police to withdraw.
-Jerusalem is brutally beaten by police on his way home, but defiantly says that he's here to stay.
+Jerusalem is brutally beaten by police on his way home, but defiantly says that he is here to stay.

-The first year of the series consists of a set of one-off stories exploring the City, Jerusalem's background, and his often tense relationship with his sidekicks, Yelena Rossini and Channon Yarrow (referred to as his 'filthy assistants'), who as the series progresses become full-time partners in his journalistic battles.
+The first year of the series consists of a set of one-off stories exploring the City, Jerusalem's background, and his often-tense relationship with his sidekicks, Yelena Rossini and Channon Yarrow (referred to as his 'filthy assistants'), who, as the series progresses, become full-time partners in his journalistic battles.

 The main storyline of the series, the election and corrupt presidency of Gary Callahan (or "The Smiler"), begins in the series' second year and lasts for the rest of its run.
 Spider initially considers Callahan the lesser evil compared to the incumbent president ("The Beast"), but his investigation into Callahan's past and ties with a right-wing hate group lead to Callahan having his own campaign manager, Vita Severn, a friend of Jerusalem's, murdered.
 In a one-on-one meeting, Spider realizes that Callahan is not merely corrupt, but a complete lunatic who wants to be President solely to hurt people with his new power.
 To Jerusalem's horror and disgust, the people vote Callahan into office by a wide margin.